-Publication: Living with C. diff
+Publication: Living with C. difficile

-Information about C. diff in Vermont
+Information about C. difficile in Vermont

 - Prescribe and use antibiotics carefully.
 Once culture results are available, check whether prescribed antibiotics are correct and necessary.